 Hearing a survivor speak is a supplement to your Holocaust curriculum and is not intended as a replacement for formal Holocaust study.
 Prior to inviting a speaker to address your class, please be sure to prepare your students with a unit about the Holocaust.
-For advice about materials and curricula, you can schedule a consultation with Morgan Blum Schneider, Director of Education, at MorganB@jfcs.org or 415-449-1289.
+For advice about materials and curricula, you can schedule a consultation with Adrian Schrek, Director of Educator Development, at AdrianS@jfcs.org or 415-449-1291.

 What happens after I send my request for a speaker?

-You will receive confirmation of your request via email within 2 business days.
-A member of the JFCS Holocaust Center staff will then contact a speaker who is considered to be a good fit for your program.
+You will receive confirmation of your request via email within 3 business days.
+A member of the Holocaust Center staff will then contact a speaker who is considered to be a good fit for your program.

 What kind of experiences will the speakers talk about?

 The survivors who speak have a variety of Holocaust experiences that they will share.
 They are not historians; rather they are living witnesses who will testify regarding their individual experience.
-Some are concentration camp survivors; some were hidden children or on the Kindertransport; and some were refugees.
-Each has an important story to tell, and we request that you be sensitive to and appreciative of each of their special experiences.
+Some were hidden children or on the Kindertransport; some are concentration camp survivors; and some were refugees.
+Each has an important story to tell, and we request that you be sensitive to and appreciative of each of their unique experiences.

 How long should I expect the survivor to speak?

-Please plan for at least an hour for the speaker.
+Please plan for a minimum of 60 minutes for the speaker.
+In most cases, we recommend 75 minutes to include a Q&A period following their presentation.
 Remember that the speakers are describing complex and traumatic events, and should not be expected to abbreviate their stories.
-If there is not an hour available, please be respectful and discuss this with our staff before requesting a speaker for your school or organization.
+If there is not an hour available, please discuss this with our staff before requesting a speaker for your school or organization.

 Can a speaker present to more than one class/group during their visit?

-Sharing about their experiences during the Holocaust can be physically and emotionally draining for some of our speakers.
-In order to respect their well-being, we do not schedule them to give more than one presentation per day.
+Sharing about their experiences during the Holocaust can be physically and emotionally draining for our speakers.
+In order to look after their well-being, we do not schedule survivors to give more than one presentation per day.
 Should you wish for the speaker to address multiple groups in one day, we suggest combining the groups into a larger assembly program.